Day 1 You'll See:

 New York has a very strong history with the rich, vibrant Jewish community, so what better place to immerse yourself into its culture than here on the very streets on which Jewish immigrants established themselves in the country generations ago.
 Take walking tours, see essential sites and museums, and explore historic synagogues while here.
 You will even have the chance to taste some of the best traditional Jewish food and see the Statue of Liberty while you're here!

-Hassidic Brooklyn Walking Tour - New York City has a very rich history of immigrants coming to make a new home, especially immigrants of Jewish heritage.
-This walking tour of the Crown Heights neighborhood allows visitors to experience an authentic Chassidic Jewish Community in an up-close and personal way unlike any tour before.
-During this moving and educational walking Brooklyn Chassidic Tour, your group will have their eyes opened to the richly diverse community and will get to see sites not generally accessible to the public.
-Engage in interactive discussions about Jewish and Chassidic tradition, culture, and lifestyles while learning all you can about this community, and the Jewish community in general.
+Hasidic Brooklyn Walking Tour - New York City has a vibrant history of immigrants coming to make a new home, especially immigrants of Jewish heritage.
+This walking tour of the Crown Heights neighborhood allows visitors to experience an authentic Hasidic Jewish Community in an up-close and personal way unlike any tour before.
+During this moving and educational walking Brooklyn Hasidic Tour, your group will have their eyes opened to the richly diverse community and will get to see sites not generally accessible to the public.
+Engage in interactive discussions about Jewish and Hasidic tradition, culture, and lifestyles while learning all you can about this community, and the Jewish community in general.
 Topics such as mysticism and the Kabbalah will be discussed in length, in between thrilling visits to closeby Jewish sites such as the Chabad - Lubavitch Headquarters, the Main Synagogue, the Rabbinical Study Hall in which you will see Holy Scripts bound!

 Lower East Side Walking Tour - The Lower East Side neighborhood is one of the oldest, most historically significant and complex quarters in all of America.
 On this Lower East Side Walking Tour, your group will see several neighborhoods and enclaves including East Village, Little Italy, the Bowery, and Chinatown.
 On this journey, you will discover a sample of America's great melting pot, a blend of cultural diversity and rich history that is truly unlike any other place in New York.
 Visit a historical synagogue that is adjacent to a Bulgarian Punk Discotech, check out all the oldest and most new art and architecture throughout the neighborhood, learn about life on each street, master Yiddish phrases, and redefine your palate with worldwide treats.
 This is the best way to immerse yourself deep in the city of New York, beyond the busy streets, neon signs, and shopping bag society of downtown.